gunnerVivek/Foretelling-Retail-price-using-Multivariate-Regression/README.md

 CustomerID | Unique Identifier for every country Country | Country of sales, encoded as Label

+# Machine Learning Formulation
+The use case lends itself as a Multivariate Regression problem.
 ### Performance Metric
 RMSE (Root Mean Square Error)